silnrsi/font-alkalami/documentation/source/faq.md

 The actual spelling of the word is Alkǎlami and it is pronounced al-KA-la-mi.

+#### *I used a previous version of this font which included a hacked encoding.
+What are the codepoints I should convert from and to?*

+If you used previous versions of this font, we made some decisions which were unfortunately not Unicode compliant.
+Since the initial release of this font, many of these non Unicode compliant characters have been added to Unicode.
+You will need to re-encode some characters to be fully Unicode compliant.
+A chart which includes the list of characters is found at the bottom of the [Font Features](features.md) page.

+Future versions of this font will remove these non Unicode compliant solutions.

+#### *I need the Alkalami Light font, and it is not in this package.
+Where do I find it?*

+With version 2.000 of **Alkalami**, we have removed the **Alkalami Light** font and moved it to its own typeface.
+It is now available as the [Ruwudu](http://software.sil.org/ruwudu) font.

 #### *What characters are included with this release?*

 See [Character Set Support](charset.md) for the full listing.